Package 'AGHmatrix'

 data(ped.mrode)

-#reduction of 0.1 (Kerr 2012):
+# (Kerr 2012):

-Amatrix(ped.mrode, ploidy=4, w=0.1, slater = TRUE)
+Amatrix(ped.mrode, ploidy = 4, w = 0.1, slater = TRUE)

-#reduction of 0.1 (Kerr 2012):
+# (Kerr 2012):

 Construction of pedigree-based relationship matrix with parental guessing possibility